hackle/blog-rust/raw/interface-segregation-and-the-down-principle.md

 }
 ```

 Having to use generics may come as a surprise to C# programmers.
 The good news is it doesn't have to be so.
-More powerful type systems such as that of TypeScript offer more fluent syntax as below,
+More powerful type systems such as that of TypeScript or Swift offer more fluent syntax as below,

 ```TypeScript
 class ShoppingService(private itemRepo: ISearchItemsByName & IFindItem) { ... }